How we Wound Up in New Seabury

 The Keys

 We next moved Alto to the Keys where we stored her on a rack and had it dropped into the water when we visited.
-It was a cheap way to have a home base in Key Largo – after paying for the boat, of course.
-Flying into Miami or Ft.
-Lauderdale we’d phone the marina to forklift it into a slip (we had use of a vacant slip for a week/month) and then re-rack it when we left, all for $448 per month including tax.
-Cheaper than a motel room for a couple days.
+It was a cheap way to have a home base in Key Largo.
 Here’s a blog, AltosAdventures.com, telling the story of our Ranger Tug R25 on the St. John River and in the Keys.

 We also had part-ownership in a houseboat in Key Largo for several years but while successful, renting it out was onerous and Hurricane Irma in 2017 (a direct hit on the Keys) wore us out, even though the houseboat survived.

-Friends recommended Sarasota.
+Friends recommended Sarasota, FL.
 Googling, I discovered Marina Jack was actually downtown.
-It was only a three hour flight from Boston.
-After Breeze started nonstop service for ~$350 roundtrip from Providence to Sarasota, we shifted to that as the flight is 2.5 hours one way.
-The beauty of Sarasota?
-One there it was just a 12-minute Uber ride from the airport (SRQ) to the marina!
+Breeze started nonstop service for ~$350 roundtrip from Providence to Sarasota.
+Once there it was just a 12-minute Uber ride from the airport (SRQ) to the marina!
 I visited, met the marina manager and we clicked and late in 2019 Alto moved to Marina Jack to live year-round on a floating dock.

 Alto II